blackcodherbootcamp/guidelines/trainingbreakdown/javascript/lesson-plan/README.md

 ## End of unit assessment

-By the end of this unit, each student should have a solid understanding of JavaScript and worked in group to produced an **interactive timeline** using HTML/CSS and JavaScript.
-They will be assessed and count towards their progress during the course.
+By the end of this unit, each student should have a solid understanding of JavaScript.
+They will have worked in group to produce an **interactive timeline** using HTML/CSS and JavaScript.

 ### Group Project: Interactive Timeline